 Magnificent castles and gardens in Holland’s green center

-- 3 nights with breakfast at 4* Hotel De Werelt
+- 3 nights bed and breakfast at 4* Hotel De Werelt

-- Admission to Paleis Het Loo with audio guide
+- Entrance to Paleis Het Loo with audio guide

 - Entrance to Cannenburch Castle with audio guide